JoyMonteiro/bharatsim-tutorial/source/epidemiology-other-compartmental-models.rst

 The SIRS Model
 --------------

-In the SIR model, the individuals attain life long immunity after getting recovered from the infection, but this is not the case for many diseases.
-The immunity can decline over time and as a result the recovered individuals can get **reinfected**.
-The SIRS (``Susceptible`` – ``Infected`` – ``Recovered`` – ``Susceptible``) model allows the transfer of recovered` individuals back to the ``Susceptible`` compartment from where they can get infected again.
+In the SIR model, recovered individuals attain life long immunity.
+However, this is not the case for many diseases.
+The acquired immunity can decline over time and as a result the recovered individuals can get **reinfected**.
+The SIRS (``Susceptible`` – ``Infected`` – ``Recovered`` – ``Susceptible``) model allows us to transfer recovered individuals back to the ``Susceptible`` compartment.
 The diagram below shows the movement of the individuals through each compartment in an SIRS model.

 .. figure:: _static/images/epidemiology_SIRS_disease_progression.png
     :align: center
     :alt: The disease progression in the SIRS Model
     :figclass: align-center

-The infectious rate, $\lambda_S$, controls the rate of spread which represents the probability of transmitting disease between a susceptible and an infectious individual. $\lambda_I$ is the recovery rate which can be determined from the average duration of infection.
+The infectious rate, $\lambda_S$, represents the probability of transmitting disease between a susceptible and an infectious individual. $\lambda_I$ is the recovery rate which can be determined from the average duration of infection.

 $\lambda_R$ is the rate at which the recovered individuals return to the susceptible statue due to loss of immunity.

 Ignoring the vital dynamics (births and deaths), in the deterministic form, the SIRS model can be written as the following ordinary differential equations: